bradcypert/Mox/README.md

 - No massive library (even for test dependencies)
 - Yes to [Liskov Substitution](http://wiki.c2.com/?LiskovSubstitutionPrinciple), [Interface Segregation](https://en.wikipedia.org/wiki/Interface_segregation_principle), [Dependency Inversion](http://wiki.c2.com/?DependencyInversionPrinciple).

-That's Mox: a mocking library/pattern that does what it says, and says it does.
+That's Mox: a mocking library/pattern that does what it says, and says what it does.

 **Note**: Mox only works because you use interfaces properly.
 If you do not follow the [Liskov Substitution](http://wiki.c2.com/?LiskovSubstitutionPrinciple) princple, [Interface Segregation](https://en.wikipedia.org/wiki/Interface_segregation_principle) Principle, and [Dependency Inversion](http://wiki.c2.com/?DependencyInversionPrinciple) Princinple, you're may want a library like Mockito.
 If you do use interfaces properly, you can use this extremely lightweight, non-bytecode-manipulating library to help with quick and easy mocking/stubbing.